olubusayopemi-create/Asake-site/magenta-main/src/pages/news/new-album.md

 - becomes a movement
 - or matures into a legacy

-Asake has already achieved every milestone expected of a star — hit records, sold-out shows, cultural relevance, and global recognition.
+Asake has already achieved every milestone expected of a star, like hit records, sold-out shows, cultural relevance, and global recognition.

-What comes next is *authorship* — not just music, but message.
+What comes next is *authorship,* not just music, but message.

 ---